ishan-chaudhary/AIS_project/README.md

   ## Network Analysis

   First step is to create the input for a network multigraph.
 For each unique identifier, lets evaluate if each point is "in" a port, as defined as a certain distance from a known port.
 Then we can reduce all of the points down to when each unique identifier arrives and departs a known port.
 In this network, each node is a port, and the edges are the travels of one identifier from a port to another.

+  ### Reducing Raw position data
+  Unfortunately we have to use the more dense point data rather than the lines.
+Because there are sometimes gaps in coverage, a line will not follow the actual ships path and "jump".
+If the line is near any port, it would trigger a false positive.